aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/get-outlook-task/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites in place:
 - Java Development Kit (JDK): Make sure you have Java installed on your system.
-- Aspose.Note for Java: Download and install the Aspose.Note library from the [official download page](https://releases.aspose.com/note/java/).
+- Aspose.Note for Java: Download and install the Aspose.Note library from the [download page](https://releases.aspose.com/note/java/).
 ## Import Packages
 Begin by importing the necessary packages into your Java project.
 Add the following lines at the beginning of your Java file:
 ```java